cosmos/cosmos-sdk/docs/architecture/adr-003-subaccounts.md

 ### Negative

-* sub-accounts cannot be removed from `ModuleMultiAccount`
+* Sub-accounts cannot be removed from `ModuleMultiAccount`

 ### Neutral